davidrojo/symfony-translations-helper/README.md

 ## Usage

-Execute the command `php bin/console translations:helper from_language to_language BundleName|File allowEmpty`
+Execute the command

-Parameters:

-- from_language: The origin language
-- to_language: The destination language
-- BundleName|File: The bundle we want to translate files if it has a Resources/translations/messages.[LANG].yml, or it can be a realtive path to a yml file wit filename ending in ".[LANG].yml"
-- allowEmpty (true/false): Default true, if we dont't add a translation when promped if this parameter is true, the entry will be created empty, else it will not be created.
+    php bin/console translations:helper [from_language] [to_language] [BundleName|File] [allowEmpty]

+Arguments:

+    from              Origin language file (example: en)
+    to                Destination language file (example: fr)
+    file              Bundle name or the full path from current folder to the input file addEmpty          Optional (true/false), Add empty values to the destination file if no translation is added (default: false)

+Options:

+    --no-backup       If not present a .backup file will be generated if output file exists

 ## Example